-Singer Nora Dean is one of reggae’s greatest mysteries.
-She recorded solo, as well as a member of The Ebony Sisters, The Soul Sisters and The Soulettes.
+Singer Nora Dean was one of reggae’s greatest mysteries including her birth year which some sources quote as 1952.
+She recorded solo and as a member of The Ebony Sisters, The Soul Sisters and The Soulettes.
 She did backing vocals on recordings by Jimmy Cliff.
 Although she was not a prolific artist (especially by reggae standards), a number of her songs are very fondly remembered by fans of Jamaican music as true reggae classics.
 No interviews with her have ever been published.
 Photos seemed to be non-existent.

 In “Barbwire”, her most famous song she plays babyishly naïve about a man’s advances.
 It is set to the classic The Techniques "You Don't Care" riddim.
 She once remembered that she worked four hours voicing the track, though in the end, they went back to the first take.
 She was paid 30 pounds over 9 months for this song, that has sold at least 13 million copies worldwide.
 This is a situation that is known all too well by Jamaican recording artists.

-Nora Dean moved to New York city in 1976 and married to man also of Jamaican origin.
+Nora Dean moved to New York City in 1976 and married a man also of Jamaican origin.
 She joined the Times Square Church, where she sang in the choir.
 A serious and protracted illness lead her to realize the power of prayer, and she was born again in 1981.
-She released a few gospel cd's, some solo, some with choir.
-Nora currently lives in NYC with her family.
-She performs live at a gospel show with other former secular reggae stars, such as Hopeton Lewis and Owen Gray.
+She released a few gospel CD's, some solo, some with a choir.
+She continued to perform live at gospel shows with other former secular reggae stars, such as Hopeton Lewis and Owen Gray.
+She moved to Connecticut in 2010.